Food and a Lot More

 After

-Here is a comment from one of our guests
+Here are some comments from our guests

 I love coming to Ladle because of the services they provide, but mostly because of the love we feel from the volunteers and the Lord’s presence is present and provides a healing time for those of us in need — plus — the prayers are a lifesaver.